pmndrs/react-three-fiber/markdown/recipes.md

 ## Enabling VR

-Supplying the `vr` flag enables Three's VR mode and switches the render-loop to gl.setAnimationLoop [as described in Three's docs](https://threejs.org/docs/#manual/en/introduction/How-to-create-VR-content).
+React-Three-Fiber automatically switches rendering modes when you enter a WebXR session.

+To request one, create a `VRButton` [as described in Three's docs](https://threejs.org/docs/index.html#manual/en/introduction/How-to-create-VR-content).

 ```jsx
 import { VRButton } from 'three/examples/jsm/webxr/VRButton'